2 Corinthians 11

 30If I must needs glory, I will glory of the things which concern mine infirmities.

 Paul concludes the section with a paradox.
 He will boast.
-But his boast will not be in strength, eloquence, comfort, or status.
-It will be in weakness, in infirmity, in the very things the world considers shameful.
+But his boast will be in weakness, in infirmity, in the very things the world considers shameful.
 This is the inversion of all worldly logic.
 And it is the heart of the gospel.

 2 Corinthians 11:32-33Escape in a Basket at Damascus